-Thomas Roberts, Associate Professor
+Thomas Roberts, Professor

 My training is in biomechanics and comparative physiology.
 I received my B.A. in Biology from the University of Chicago and my Ph.D. from the Organismic and Evolutionary Biology Department at Harvard University.
 In my graduate work I used a broad comparative approach to examine the link between musculoskeletal morphology and the metabolic energy cost of running.
 As a postdoctoral fellow at Northeastern I focused on the physiological and mechanical behavior of skeletal muscle.
 My research program aims to integrate our understanding of muscle physiology with modern approaches in functional morphology and biomechanics.

-B.S., Zoology, Michigan State University
+PhD, Brown University B.S., Zoology, Michigan State University

 I am broadly interested in how animals use the laws of the physical world to their advantage.
 I earned an undergraduate degree in zoology from Michigan State University, where I focused on comparative anatomy and physiology.
 My current work in the lab explores how bones and other connective tissues influence muscle shape changes during contractions.

 I completed my dissertation at University of South Florida, studying cling performance in plethodontid salamanders, particularly the adhesive properties of salamander mucus, and how surface roughness and wetness impact salamander attachment.
 I'm broadly interested in animal feeding and locomotory performance, and in how physiological or physical mechanisms determine performance in the context of ecologically relevant environmental parameters, like temperature, or substrate characteristics.